Fee-Only Financial Planning & Investment Advice...

-- To avoid conflict of interest, a Fee-Only Financial Planner does not earn anything else from your investments, from any other source
+- A Fee-Only Financial Planner avoids conflict of interest by earning nothing else from your investments, from any other source

 - Fee-Only Financial Planning is the opposite of the Commission Based Business Model (which is the universal approach that is followed in India)

 - Wealth Managers at Banks / almost all other Wealth Managers / ‘Independent Financial Advisers’ or ‘IFAs’ / Mutual Fund Agents / Insurance Agents / most Online Investment website or app businesses, whatever one may call them, follow the Commission Based Business Model.
 Hence for simplicity, lets refer to all of them as Distributors

 - The Distributor’s main role is to sell financial products to clients.
 The regulations allows Distributors to not be fiduciaries.
 Hence the regulations also limit Distributors to provide only "incidental" and limited investment advice to clients